This is a named option within the Human Ecology, Ph.D.

 The CSCR program is served by a multidisciplinary faculty who are professionally active and have strong records of national and international scholarship.
 They bring perspectives of many disciplines to their work, including community psychology, developmental psychology, sociology, education, medical and cultural anthropology, transformative evaluation and community action.
 Reflecting the multidisciplinary orientation of the program, faculty possess expertise in areas as diverse as longitudinal modeling, interpretive interviewing, mixed methods study designs, various mapping techniques, observational methods, survey methodology, community-based research, and ethnography.

 The CSCR program is committed to collaborations between faculty and graduate students in the arenas of research, teaching, and outreach.
 Current areas of scholarly activity include youth civic engagement, community organizing, inter-generational partnerships, social trust, program evaluation, coalition building, voluntary associations, adult learning, community development, place-based education and stewardship, and social change.
 Faculty and students not only conduct research in these areas, they affirmatively support policies and programs.
-The department maintains strong affiliations with the University of Wisconsin Extension, Cooperative Extension's Divisions of Youth Development, Family Living, and Program Planning and Evaluation.
+The department maintains strong affiliations with the University of Wisconsin–Madison Division of Extension's Department of Youth, Family & Community Development.

-Graduates of CSCR are prepared for careers as professors in academic departments of human ecology, community development, community research and action, nonprofit management, community sociology, and applied developmental science.
+Graduates of CSCR are prepared for careers as professors in academic departments of human ecology, community development, community research and action, nonprofit management, community sociology, applied developmental science, and program support services.
 Students will also be prepared for careers as senior staff in technical assistance organizations, foundations, public agencies and advocacy/public education units.
 Others will choose to use their research and consultation skills to support grassroots organizations.

 Applications are accepted once per year for Fall admission and are due by December 1st of the preceding year.
 To be considered for admission to the Civil Society and Community Research (CSCR) Ph.D. option in Human Ecology, the department requires the following materials: